telenordigital/id-docs.telenordigital.com/docs/integrate-androidsdk/customise-the-user-experience.md

 CONNECT ID will guess the language and set the appropriate locale for the user.

-To explicitly set the locale the user sees in the flows, add the `ui_locales` parameter and set this in addLoginParameters.
+To explicitly set the locale the user sees in the flows, add the `ui_locales` parameter and set this with `addLoginParameters(...)`.

 ```java
 @Override